Skip to main content

 How we score the companies

-We use a negative based scoring system, where a company starts with 14 and then gets marks taken away if it gets criticised in one or more of our categories.
+In the old system, we used a negative-based scoring system where a company starts with 14 and then gets marks taken away for unethical practices.

-There is one exception to this.
-Companies can score a positive mark under Company Ethos if they commit to certain things (e.g. Fairtrade) across their whole company group.
+Companies can score 1 positive mark under Company Ethos if they commit to certain things (e.g., all products are Fairtrade or vegan) across their whole company group or if they have a positive trading structure (e.g., is a co-operative).

 Ethical Consumer is the only organisation that provides fully transparent rankings of the companies behind the brands.

-Subscribers to our research database can see which companies own each brand and their ethical record across all the different categories.
+Subscribers to our research database can see which companies own each brand and their ethical records across all the different categories.

-Each story we add to the database affects the score of a company for five years.
+Each story we add to the database affects the company's score for five years.
 After this period, it remains on the database but no longer impacts the company score.

 Information sources